lyteword/chspurgeon-tod/volume-3/psalm-60.md

 **Verse 12.** *Through God we shall do, * etc. In war these two must be joined, and indeed in all actions: HE, *we; God* and *man.*

-1\."We shall do valiantly, "for God helps not remiss, or cowardly, or negligent men.
+1\."
+We shall do valiantly, "for God helps not remiss, or cowardly, or negligent men.

 2\.
 And yet, that being done, the work is *his:* "He shall tread down; "the blow and the overthrow are not to be attributed to *us, * but to *him.
 Adam Clarke.*